 RelayState parameter within OneLogin under

-Configuration, which will be used to identity which company the user is trying to log into.
+Configuration, which will be used to identify which company the user is trying to log into.

 If you want your Braze account users to only sign in with SAML SSO, you can restrict single sign-on authentication from the